fketelaars/IIDR-UE-ReplaceChar/README.md

 ![User Exit Properties](Documentation/images/UEReplaceChar_Properties.png)

 ### Update the CDC engine's classpath
-Assuming you have unzipped the file under the `<cdc_home>` directory, and the directory is called `IIDR-UE-ReplaceChar-master`, add the following entries to the end of the classpath specified in the `<cdc_home>/conf/system.cp`: "`:IIDR-UE-ReplaceChar-master/*:IIDR-UE-ReplaceChar`" (without the double quotes).
+Assuming you have unzipped the file under the `<cdc_home>` directory, and the directory is called `IIDR-UE-ReplaceChar-master`, add the following entries to the end of the classpath specified in the `<cdc_home>/conf/system.cp`: <br/>
+`:IIDR-UE-ReplaceChar-master/lib/*:IIDR-UE-ReplaceChar-master`

 Example:
  ![Update Classpath](Documentation/images/Update_Classpath.png)